Projects

 Lost Communications: Underwater

-This project will explore the potential of creating multi-sensory digital landscapes that are designed to reveal the hidden – and sometimes mysterious – elements of natural ecosystems.
+This project is exploring the potential of creating multi-sensory digital landscapes that are designed to reveal the hidden – and sometimes mysterious – elements of natural ecosystems.

-This research will test ways of merging extended reality and spatial audio technologies into their existing artworks.
+With this research the artists are testing ways of merging extended reality and spatial audio technologies into their existing artworks.

-Their artistic practice is highly experimental, blending science and visual arts to metamorphose natural landscapes and thereby draw awareness to the role that humans perform in driving environmental change (both positive and negative).
+Their artistic practice is highly experimental, blending science and visual arts to metamorphose natural landscapes and thereby drawing awareness to the role that humans perform in driving environmental change (both positive and negative).

 Experiment